 These wild oysters will vary in flavor, not only depending on the season but also based on where the oyster grew along the Damariscotta River.
 The Wild Dams are briny and capture that east coast Maine flavor.
 For a more predictable flavor, try one of the farmed oysters.
 The Glidden Point Topsider is a good choice, since they are surface-cultured (which means they are raised near the surface of the water and not the bottom), giving them a more buttery, lighter flavor.

 Online orders include free overnight shipping via FedEx, but be sure to plan ahead; you have to order by 9 a.m. on Wednesday to meet the company's weekly shipping deadline.
-There is a 100-oyster minimum for all orders.
-Glidden ships on Thursdays for Friday delivery.
+There is a 36-oyster minimum for most orders.
+Glidden ships on Wednesdays for Thursday delivery.

 Why We Chose It: Since this company ships oysters fresh from over 70 different farms (including its own), you get a wide variety—around 90 different oysters—from all across North America.
 What's more, you can opt for its subscription plan.